patrick-lienau/precise-mini-css-extract-plugin/README.md

 >
 > HMR is automatically supported in webpack 5.
 No need to configure it.
 Skip the following:

-The `mini-css-extract-plugin` supports hot reloading of actual css files in development.
+The `precise-mini-css-extract-plugin` supports hot reloading of actual css files in development.
 Some options are provided to enable HMR of both standard stylesheets and locally scoped CSS or CSS modules.
 Below is an example configuration of mini-css for HMR use with CSS modules.